This Baubax 2.0 review will teach you everything you need to know to determine if this is the perfect travel jacket for you.

 Even if you don’t use an iPad this pocket is still awesome.
 I use it for carrying things like a small camera and a power bank, but it’s versatile enough to put most anything in there.

-The water bottle didn’t stand out to me at first, but I’ve actually found it to be one of the most useful features.
+The water bottle didn’t stand out to me at first, but I’ve actually found it to be one of the most useful features on the BauBax 2.0.
 It holds 16 oz. of water and can be attached to a bag or belt loop.
 But, it also can fits in the iPad pocket, which is what I usually do.

 Inside the iPad pocket is another secret pocket.
 It’s a small pouch attached to the middle of the larger pocket where you can fit various small papers and similar things.